 Ertuğrul is the father of Osman, founder of the Ottoman empire and is regarded by the Turks as the father of Turkey.
 The series is a historical fiction action-adventure based on their legend, dated in the 13th century.
 It’s often compared to the Muslim version of Game of Thrones.
 Ertugrul and his tribe have to fight against the invasion of Mongols, Knights Templars, and Byzantine commanders and establish a homeland in their new land, which is now Turkey.

 The show is much loved by Muslims around the world, including in the West, primarily because of its a Muslim hero with Islamic values, trying to establish a Muslim homeland.
 It is his love for Islam, and battles against religious enemies and tyrants make his struggles admirable.
 There are five seasons altogether which ended this year and the series is set to continue with Diriliş: Osman, his son and founder of the Ottoman caliphate.
+For facts about the characters in the continuation of the Ertugrul series, his son Osman, in Kuruluş Osman, you can read about the historical characters here.

 The series is about the last Ottoman sultan to have effectively reigned over the Ottoman empire who tried to preserve it from foreign states, notably Britain, France, and Russia, from breaking up the empire and the Muslim unity.
 He was a devout Muslim who wanted to modernize the empire while ensuring the Islamic values are preserved.
 This included his railway project of linking Istanbul to Makkah.
 Notable takes on the series showed how the Jewish aspiration for their own nation, Israel, and the British, as their ally, have tried numerous assassination attempts and efforts to break up the Ottoman empire to enable Israel being established.
 He also had to deal with rebellion from within his own state from young people who wanted to modernize the country.